Non-Archimedean geometry of Artin fans: Introduction

 \subsection{Acknowledgements}

-First and foremost the author would like to thank Dan Abramovich for sharing a multitude of insights in discussions around the topic of this article as well as Jonathan Wise for teaching him about Artin fans during many conversations and allowing him to include Theorem \ref{thm_Artinfan=Katostack} below.
-The author also profited from many conversations with other mathematicians, in particular with Matt Baker, Dori Bejleri, Oliver Lorscheid, Diane MacLagan, Steffen Marcus, Sam Payne, Dhruv Ranganathan, Michael Temkin, Jenia Tevelev, Amaury Thuillier, Annette Werner, and Tony Yue Yu.
+First and foremost the author would like to thank Dan Abramovich for sharing a multitude of insights in discussions around the topic of this article as well as Jonathan Wise for teaching him about Artin fans during many conversations.
+The author also profited from many conversations with other mathematicians, in particular with Matt Baker, Dori Bejleri, Renzo Cavalieri, Melody Chan, Andreas Gross, Oliver Lorscheid, Diane MacLagan, Steffen Marcus, Sam Payne, Dhruv Ranganathan, Mattia Talpo, Michael Temkin, Jenia Tevelev, Amaury Thuillier, Annette Werner, and Tony Yue Yu.
+Many thanks are also due to the anonymous referee(s), who pointed out several technical inaccuracies in an earlier version of this manuscript and gave a multitude of suggestions that significantly improved the exposition in this article.